 - Missed abortion – the pregnancy could not proceed to its succeeding weeks and the products of conception must be taken out from the body through surgical intervention.

-- Infected or septic abortion – products of conception was expelled however, the vaginal lining and the reproductive system of the woman was infected.
+- Infected or septic abortion – products of conception were expelled however, the vaginal lining and the reproductive system of the woman was infected.

 - Inevitable abortion – for some factors, the pregnancy is lost and symptoms could not be intervened.
 Antiphospholipid syndrome (APAS) was one of the reasons why women may suffer from inevitable abortion.